Kyle-Jeynes/ClockWorkIT-Basket/README.md

 Migrations can be found in https://github.com/Kyle-Jeynes/ClockWorkIT-Basket/tree/main/app/Database/migrations.
 Products and Discounts can be added and removed from here to expand the products.

+## Extending the application

+All of the magic happens in the https://github.com/Kyle-Jeynes/ClockWorkIT-Basket/blob/main/app/Console/Controllers/BasketController.php.
+This controller is executed via the https://github.com/Kyle-Jeynes/ClockWorkIT-Basket/blob/main/app/Console/Console.php.

 ## Products to choose from

 - Kyes Special Soup (Recommended) @ £0.65/tin